rickyota/genoboost/README.md

 #### <a name="score-cv"></a>Cross-validation

-If you used cross-validation in training phase, use `--cross-validation (k)`.
+If you used cross-validation in the training phase, use `--cross-validation (k)`.

 ```bash
 $ genoboost score \